metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_management_cluster_v1_manifest.md

 Optional:

-- `secret_name` (String) SecretName indicates the name of the secret in the tigera-operator namespace that contains the private key and certificate that the management cluster uses when it listens for incoming connections.When set to tigera-management-cluster-connection voltron will use the same cert bundle which Guardian client certs are signed with.When set to manager-tls, voltron will use the same cert bundle which Manager UI is served with.This cert bundle must be a publicly signed cert created by the user.Note that Tigera Operator will generate a self-signed manager-tls cert if one does not exist,and use of that cert will result in Guardian being unable to verify Voltron's identity.If changed on a running cluster with connected managed clusters, all managed clusters will disconnect as they will no longer be able to verify Voltron's identity.To reconnect existing managed clusters, change the tls.ca of the  managed clusters' ManagementClusterConnection resource.One of: tigera-management-cluster-connection, manager-tlsDefault: tigera-management-cluster-connection
+- `secret_name` (String) SecretName indicates the name of the secret in the tigera-operator namespace that contains the private key and certificate that the management cluster uses when it listens for incoming connections.
+When set to tigera-management-cluster-connection voltron will use the same cert bundle which Guardian client certs are signed with.
+When set to manager-tls, voltron will use the same cert bundle which Manager UI is served with.
+This cert bundle must be a publicly signed cert created by the user.
+Note that Tigera Operator will generate a self-signed manager-tls cert if one does not exist, and use of that cert will result in Guardian being unable to verify Voltron's identity.
+If changed on a running cluster with connected managed clusters, all managed clusters will disconnect as they will no longer be able to verify Voltron's identity.
+To reconnect existing managed clusters, change the tls.ca of the managed clusters' ManagementClusterConnection resource.
+One of: tigera-management-cluster-connection, manager-tls Default: tigera-management-cluster-connection